chandelures/chandevim/README.md

 This is a vim configration forked form [spf13-vim](<https://github.com/spf13/spf13-vim>).
 In order to fit my requrement, I change a lot of settings from original configration.

-This project is a distribution of vim plugs and configration of vim.
+The project is a distribution of vim plugs and configration of vim.
 It is easy to install/update/uninstall the vim configration in Linux.

 Now [chandevim](https://github/chandelures/chandevim.git) is in development phase...